Er-Harshkedar/Data-Science-Journey/Python/09_Pandas.md

 ---

-## 🩹 Handling Missing Data in Pandas
+## 🧹 Data Cleaning with Pandas

+Data cleaning is the process of preparing raw data for analysis by handling missing values, fixing formatting issues, correcting data types, and removing inconsistencies.
 In real-world datasets, missing or null values are common.
 Pandas provides simple tools to detect, remove, or fill them.

+## 📌 Why Data Cleaning Matters

+- Raw data is messy and incomplete.
+- Clean data = reliable analysis.
+- Over 60% of the time in data science is spent cleaning data

 ---